adrybakov/rad-tools/docs/source/user-guide/rad-make-template.rst

 .. code-block:: bash

-    rad-make-template.py -tf exchange.out -on filtered_template.txt -maxd 8
+    rad-make-template.py -if exchange.out -on filtered_template.txt -maxd 8

 .. dropdown:: filtered_template.txt

    .. literalinclude:: /../examples/rad-make-template/filtered_template.txt
     :language: text

-Now for further usage one only have to introduce grouping with respect to some exchange model to produce the final template file:
+For further usage of the template it is necessary to introduce grouping with respect to some exchange model:

 .. dropdown:: filtered_template_grouped.txt